JeanGabrielNguemaN/AIBeliefsInfluence/README.md

 1. Java 8 or higher.

-2. MySQL Database 5.5 or higher.
+2. Maven 3.6 or higher

+3. Spring boot

-3. Java web application server, preferably Tomcat 8 or higher.
+4. Java web application server, preferably Tomcat 8 or higher.

+3. MySQL Database 5.5 or higher.